(02) 9818 4464

 It is important to take your child to the Dentist as early as possible to avoid creating a fear of the Dentist.
 It may help to role play a visit with your child, and explain to them what they will see when they go into the room and what the Dentist does.
 Setting a date and telling the child when they are going will enable the child to prepare for the Dentist.
 It is important not to show that you are anxious or nervous.

-FAQ’s for Adolecents
+FAQ’s for Adolescents

 Maintaining your teeth and gums, as you age is an important step in sustaining your general health and well-being.
 Whilst exercising, eating right and regular health checks are important – looking after your teeth and gums is also essential.
 Good dental health will help you to lead a long, happy and healthy life.